12.9.2023

 1. Inbound logistics

-3. Energy & heat used in production
+3. Energy & heat used in suction bag production

 4. Packaging materials